SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 ### :computer: Install Guidelines

+#### python-sc2
+* Open your command line (if you do not know where the command line is on your system, search "cmd" in Windows explorer or "terminal" in Apple spotlight search).
+In your command line, type ```pip install sc2```.
+This will install python-sc2.
+To check whether you have installed python-sc2, open Python and type ```import sc2```.
+If you don't get an error at this stage, you're good.

 #### Download StarCraft II
 * Download StarCraft II from the [official Battlenet website](https://us.battle.net/account/download/).
 StarCraft II is free to play but requies you to set up an account at Battlenet
 * Install StarCraft into your ```C``` drive.